Limits and Security of Free-Space Quantum Communications

-The quantity $-\Delta\log_{2}(1-\eta)$ provides an upper bound even in the presence of thermal noise.
-The reason is because any instantaneous thermal-loss channel $\mathcal{E}_{\tau,\bar{n}}$ with arbitrary mean number of photons $\bar{n}$ can be written as a decomposition of a pure-loss channel $\mathcal{E}_{\tau}$ followed by a suitable additive-Gaussian noise channel~\cite{RMP}.
-Because the PLOB bound $\Phi$ is based on the relative entropy of entanglement, it is monotonic over such decompositions, so that its value $\Phi(\tau,\bar{n})$ computed over $\mathcal{E}_{\tau,\bar{n}}$\ cannot exceed its value $\Phi(\tau)$ over $\mathcal{E}_{\tau}$.
-Thus, the loss-based upper bound in Eq.~(\ref{PLOBdelta}) is still valid in the presence of thermal noise (no matter if this is trusted or untrusted).
+The quantity $-\Delta\log_{2}(1-\eta)$ in Eq.~(\ref{PLOBdelta}) provides an upper bound even in the presence of thermal noise.
+The reason is because any instantaneous thermal-loss channel $\mathcal{E}_{\tau,\bar{n}}$ adding a mean number of photons $\bar{n}$ can be written as a decomposition of a pure-loss channel $\mathcal{E}_{\tau}$ followed by a suitable additive-Gaussian noise channel~\cite{RMP}.
+Because the PLOB bound $\Phi$ is based on the REE, it is monotonic over such decompositions, so that its value $\Phi(\tau,\bar{n})$ computed over $\mathcal{E}_{\tau,\bar{n}}$\ cannot exceed its value $\Phi(\tau)$ over $\mathcal{E}_{\tau}$.
+Thus, the loss-based upper bound in Eq.~(\ref{PLOBdelta}) is still valid in the presence of thermal noise (no matter if this noise is trusted or untrusted).
 However, it is no longer guaranteed to be achievable.
-For this reason, below we derive a tighter upper bound and a lower bound (more details can be found in Appendix~\ref{APP_ThermalBounds}).
+For this reason, we derive a tighter upper bound and a corresponding lower bound (technical details about the following derivations are in Appendix~\ref{APP_ThermalBounds}).

 Assume that the receiver collects a non-trivial amount of thermal noise which couples into the output mode.
-One natural source is the brightness of the sky $B_{\lambda}^{\text{sky}}$ which varies between $\simeq10^{-6}$ and $\simeq10^{-1}$~W m$^{-2}$ nm$^{-1}$ sr$^{-1}$, from clear night to cloudy day-time~\cite{Miao} (and assuming that the field of view does not include the Moon or the Sun).
-For a receiver with aperture $a_{R}$, angular field of view $\Omega_{\text{fov}}$, and using a detector with time window $\Delta t$ and spectral filter $\Delta\lambda$, the number of background thermal photons per mode is given by~\cite{Miao,BrussSAT}
+The natural source is the brightness of the sky $B_{\lambda}^{\text{sky}}$ which varies between $\simeq1.5\times10^{-6}$ and $\simeq1.5\times10^{-1}$~W m$^{-2}$ nm$^{-1}$ sr$^{-1}$, from clear night to cloudy day-time~\cite{Miao} (and assuming that the field of view does not include the Moon or the Sun).
+For a receiver with aperture $a_{R}$, angular field of view $\Omega_{\text{fov}}$, and using a detector with time window $\Delta t$ and spectral filter $\Delta\lambda$ around $\lambda$, the number of background thermal photons per mode is given by~\cite{Miao,BrussSAT}